Justine-Kurt-Torres/7OOP-Lab-Task/README.md

 ---

 ## 🕶️ About Me
-A simple and quiet person😉.
+I am a Computer Science student in City College of Angeles, who enthusiastically do about on what picked my interest, and also a positive, simple and quiet person😉.

 ## What I Believe In:
 - Life is not a race, Don't rush, there is always a time for every moment👌